Welcome to the OTAC Student Center!

 - Discounted student membership dues - only $50 annually.

 - Discounted first year practitioner dues - only $100 for OTs and $85 for COTAs.
-(You must have been a student member with no lapse in membership to take advantage of this discount.
+(You must have been a student member with no lapse in membership between being a student member and transitioning to the New Practitioner category to take advantage of this discount.
 Contact the OTAC office when you graduate and they will assist you with transitioning your membership to first year practitioner.)

 - The E-Z Payment Plan affording all members the opportunity to pay for their membership in three equal installments.